(6 minute read)

 - Snatch anything available.
 If someone offers to give you something, you take it immediately.
 There is no assessment of its value.
-No thought to whether you need the item.
-No concern over where to store it.
-No consideration of hidden cost such as insurance, license fees or repairs.
-You just take it.
+Nor a thought as to whether you need the item.
+Not even concern over where to store it.
+Consideration of hidden cost such as insurance, license fees or repairs?
+Nope, you just take it.
 No questions asked, after all who wants to miss out on a great giveaway.

 - Tax deductions based on expenditures or charitable gifts are a fantastic method of savings.
 We would be fools not to love tax deductions.
 Yet, if your first thought in giving to your favorite charity is the perceived benefit of the tax deduction rather than altruism itself there is a problem.
 In truth tax deductions are like feeding elephants peanuts.
 The elephant will do just about anything to get them but the peanut itself is, well just that, peanuts.